Cochem: Aerial view of the Reichsburg Cochem on the Moselle river ©DZT (Florian Trykowski)

 Burg-Nanstein-Weg – on the heights of the Palatinate Forest

-Nanstein castle ruins Nanstein castle ruins ©Adobe Stock (Marc)
+Nanstein Castle ruins surrounded by green forests Nanstein castle ruins ©Adobe Stock (Marc)

 In the tradition of the knights of old, castles were meant to be captured.
 Set out in the heart of the West Palatinate resort town of Landstuhl, then travel through the forests and rock formations of the Palatinate Forest Biosphere Reserve up to Nanstein Castle, which has been captured several times over the centuries.
 Today, it is the impressive high point of the 13-kilometre Nanstein Castle Trail with its sweeping views.